 Which exercise equipment do you feel can be the most beneficial for those who have excess weight and who have diabetes or prediabetes?

 - Rowing Machine

 - Weight Machine

 Follow the link to share your opinion.Read More »

-Do you provide any kind of exercise program for your patients?
+Do you refer adult patients for T2D prevention?
 Follow the link to see how you compare to your colleagues.Read More »